 Should I add ice to my pitcher of mojitos?

-I actually suggest keeping ice out of the pitcher and instead keeping an ice bucket on the bar next to your serving station.
-This way, people can serve themselves at their own pace without you worrying about the ice melting and diluting your lovely libation!
+I actually suggest keeping ice out of the mojito pitcher and instead keeping an ice bucket on the bar next to your serving station.
+This way, people can serve themselves at their own pace without you worrying about the ice melting and diluting your lovely mint mojito recipe.

 How many glasses are in a pitcher of cocktails?